 Independent Tertiary Colleges (ITCs)

 Double degrees are not considered to have more work than a single degree.
-In most cases you’ll study a couple of subjects from each degree concurrently, and elective units are removed to reduce the duration of the final course.
-For example when combining two degree which are normally 3 years in length, it will only take 4 years to complete when studied as a double degree.
+In most cases you'll study a couple of subjects from each degree concurrently, and elective units are removed to reduce the duration of the final course.
+For example, when combining two degrees which are normally 3 years in length, it will only take 4 years to complete when studied as a double degree.
 Students studying these degrees have the same annual workload as students studying in a single degree.

 The free TAFE initiative offers a select number of courses for free in careers which are deemed to be a priority by the government, such as early childhood education, disability services, nursing and accounting to name a few.
 These courses are only for eligible students.
-Check the link below for specific courses and to see if you meet eligibility requirements.
+Check the link above for specific courses and to see if you meet eligibility requirements.

 How do you get in?